-1.3 Data Synchronization
+Data Synchronization

 Data synchronization (sync) can make sure that your destination data is writable.
-This provides two-way synchronization, but doing so can create more costs in addition to the ones mentioned in replication.
+You can configure twoway synchronization, but doing so can create more costs in addition to the ones mentioned in replication.
 Keeping data in sync means that replication conflicts can occur.
 Writes to the same file can happen in site A and site B. Reconciling these replication conflicts is time consuming, costly, and can compromise data.

-2 FlexCache in ONTAP: The Evolution
+FlexCache in ONTAP: The Evolution

-FlexCache in ONTAP solves these problems by providing a writable, persistent cache of a volume in a remote place.
+FlexCache in ONTAP solves these problems by providing a writable, persistent cache of a volume in a remote place that is consistent, coherent and current.

 A cache is a temporary storage location that resides between a host and a source of data.
 The objective of a cache is to store frequently accessed portions of source data in a way that allows the data to be served faster than it would be by fetching the data from the source.
-Caches are beneficial in readintensive environments where data is accessed more than once and is shared by multiple hosts.
+Caches are most beneficial in readintensive environments where data is accessed more than once and is shared by multiple hosts.
 A cache can serve data faster in one of two ways:

 - The cache system is faster than the system with the data source.
-This can be achieved through faster storage in the cache (for example, solid-state drives (SSD) versus HDD), increased processing power in the cache, and increased (or faster) memory in the cache. - The storage space for the cache is physically closer to the host, so it does not take as long to reach the data.
+This can be achieved through faster storage (for example, solid-state drives (SSD) versus HDD), increased processing power, or increased (or faster) memory in the platform that serves the cache. - The storage space for the cache is physically closer to the host, so it does not take as long to reach the data.